 Ideal – no algae, dirt, or other debris.
 You can easily see all the way down to the bottom.
 The water looks clean enough for YOU to drink.

 Acceptable – You can easily see all the way down to the bottom.
 There may be some dirt or algae stuck to the bottom, maybe hay particles floating on top.
 You wouldn’t want to drink it but it probably wouldn’t be all that bad.
+Buckets near feeding areas are more likely to get junk from hay in them.
+This particular water bucket was near the front of a paddock where hay was routinely tossed over the fence, for example.
 The bucket needs to be cleaned before it is filled again.

 Not Acceptable – This bucket needs to be emptied and cleaned now.
 It looks disgusting to you.
 You can’t see through to the bottom of the tub, what you can see is pretty nasty either hay, algae, dirt or a combination thereof.
 This bucket needs a thorough cleaning with a scrub brush and maybe even some soap before you use it again.